-If you are here for a shorter period, you are regarded as a visitor and you do not have any entitlement to free or subsidised health services.
+If you are visiting from outside the EU, EEA, Switzerland or UK, you do not have any entitlement to free or subsidised health services.
 You may wish to consider taking out travel insurance.

-If you are a student from a non-EU or non-EEA country (with the exception of Switzerland), you are generally regarded as ordinarily resident if you are registered for a course of study that will last for at least one academic year.
+If you are a student from a country outside the EU, EEA, Switzerland or the UK, you are generally regarded as ordinarily resident if you are registered for a course of study that will last for at least one academic year.

 If you are here for a shorter period, you are regarded as a visitor and you do not have any entitlement to free or subsidised health services.

-Asylum seekers are given medical cards for the period during which their application for refugee status is being considered.
-If you get refugee status, then you are regarded as ordinarily resident and you come under the usual rules for entitlement to health services.
+If you get refugee status, subsidiary protection or permission to remain, then you are regarded as ordinarily resident and you come under the usual rules for entitlement to health services.

-If you are not ordinarily resident and you are not entitled to health care under any of the circumstances described above, the HSE may apply the full economic cost for any services provided.
+If you are not ordinarily resident in Ireland and you are not entitled to health care under any of the circumstances described above, you may have to pay the full cost for any services provided.
 In cases of hardship the HSE may provide urgent necessary treatment at a reduced charge or without charge.